coopermaa/my-docker-library/buildroot/buildroot-arm926t/README.md

   * Based on [ubuntu:trusty](https://registry.hub.docker.com/_/ubuntu/) image
   * With buildroot installed, and pre-built toolchain for arm926t target
-  * Additiona packages: git, qemu
+  * Additional packages: git, qemu

 ## How to use buildroot-arm926t